ericlagergren/go-coreutils/README.md

 *Pull requests are more than welcome.*

-Also, see https://www.github.com/EricLagerg/go-gnulib for a similar project.
+Also, see https://www.github.com/EricLagerg/go-gnulib for a similar project that this project depends on.

 ### Completed: